wp-plugins/dropbox-backup/readme.txt

 == Description ==

-Supports WordPress backups to Local Storage or upload to DropBox.
+Supports WordPress backups to Local Storage or upload Backup to DropBox.

 * Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site
 * DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to DropBox
+* Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account

+You can create your WPAdm account for central Backup administration at http://www.wpadm.com WPAdm account is FULLY FREE.

 If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/